2020–21 Arsenal F.C. season: February

 A week after the first leg of the Europa League round of 32 matches, Arsenal took on Benfica in the second leg on 25 February.
 The match was originally scheduled to be held at Arsenal's home ground, the Emirates Stadium, but once again, due to COVID-19 travel restrictions, the match had to take place at a neutral venue, this time at the Karaiskakis Stadium in Piraeus, Greece.
 Notably, this was the home stadium of Olympiacos, who had knocked the Gunners out of last season's Europa League competition in the round of 32 on away goals.
 Arsenal kicked off the scoring in the twenty-first minute with the first real scoring chance from either team.
 Bukayo Saka cut a pass through the Benfica defense for Pierre-Emerick Aubameyang, who was closely marked and kept just onside by Lucas Veríssimo, to run onto in the box.
 As goalkeeper Helton Leite ran out and went to ground, Aubameyang chipped the ball over him to the far post and in to give Arsenal the early lead.
 However, as the game neared halftime, Benfica drew even with a 23-yard free kick from Diogo Gonçalves that found the top corner past a diving Bernd Leno.
 Shortly after the hour mark, the Eagles pulled ahead, swinging the aggregate score in their favor.
 A long goal kick from Helton Leite was poorly dealt with by Dani Ceballos, who headed it backwards.
 The ball fell to Rafa Silva, leaving him open for a one-on-one with Leno, as Ceballos had been the last man in defense.
 Leno rushed out of his box to try and confront Silva, but the Benfica midfielder tapped it past Leno and into the open goal.
 However, it did not take long for Arsenal to respond.
 In the sixty-seventh minute, Kieran Tierney played a pass down the left flank for Willian, who had just been substituted in place of Ceballos five minutes prior.
 Willian carried the ball towards the touch line before cutting it back to Tierney, who ran past Everton before striking the ball to the far bottom corner.
 Though Tierney's goal tied up the match and the aggregate score, Benfica still had the advantage with two away goals to Arsenal's one.
 In the seventy-seventh minute, as Helton Leite hesitated with the ball at his feet, Aubameyang applied pressure and rushed in, just managing to block the goalkeeper from getting off a long kick.
 The deflection fell to Saka, who slashed it wide and was unable to capitalize on the mistake.
 With their Europe League campaign on the line, Arsenal left it late to get the go-ahead goal and avoid the same fate in consecutive years.
 On-loan attacking midfielder Martin Ødegaard found Saka on the right flank in the eighty-seventh minute.
 With a few stepovers, Saka managed to get himself a yard of space past substitute left-back Nuno Tavares and cross the ball to the far post.
-Aubemayang beat Lucas Veríssimo to the ball and headed it in for his second goal of the game.
+Aubameyang beat Lucas Veríssimo to the ball and headed it in for his second goal of the game.
 Crucially, this gave Arsenal a 3–2 lead in the game and tipped the aggregate score (4–3) back in Arsenal's favor.
 After a brief VAR check for offsides, the goal was confirmed, and Arsenal hung on for the win, advancing them to the round of 16.